 The LGBT Studies Department at City College

-According to the college's website, City College is committed to providing an environment where all students and staff feel comfortable and empowered, regardless of their race, gender or sexual orientation.
-The LGBT studies department at City College provides a host of services to students, including an out list, counseling and student health services.
+According to the college's website, City College is committed to providing an environment where all students and staff feel comfortable and empowered, regardless of their race, gender, or sexual orientation.
+The LGBT studies department at City College provides a host of services to students, including counseling and student health services.
 Courses are open to all students, whether they fall into the LGBT category or are simply interested in learning more about the diverse culture in which they live.

 Other Colleges to Consider